chook81/microsoft-graph-docs/synchronization/api-reference/beta/resources/synchronization_overview.md

 ### Find service principals by app ID

-The following example shows how to find service principals by app ID.
+The following example shows how to find service principal objectss by app ID.

 **Request**
 <!-- { "blockType": "ignored" } -->